looker/block-bqml-arima/README.md

 ## Block Requirements
 ### 1. An existing [BigQuery database connection](https://docs.looker.com/setup-and-management/database-config/google-bigquery#overview):
 - using **Service Account** with the `BigQuery Data Editor` and `BigQuery Job User` predefined roles.
-Note a connection using BigQuery OAuth cannot be used as Persistant Derived Tables are not allowed.
+Note a connection using BigQuery OAuth cannot be used as Persistent Derived Tables are not allowed.

 - with **Persistent Derived Tables** (PDTs) enabled